johndoe31415/searchkconfig/README.md

                         Search in help text and description text for a particular regular expression and only display those results.
+  -c path, --kernel-config path
+                        Filename of a kernel configuration that is interpreted.
+Will give more insight on dependencies.
   --startfile path      Start file to open up, defaults to 'Kconfig'.
   --include-unnamed     Include unnamed options in output.
   --show-origin         Show origin (filename and line number) of the dumped